Delaware Corporate Bylaws

 • Corporate bylaws make your corporation official.
 Your Delaware corporate bylaws are an official legal document.
 So, solid bylaws will help protect your limited liability status if your corporation were to face a lawsuit.
 In addition, banks or potential investors will likely ask to see your bylaws before getting into business with you.

-Nope.
-Your Delaware corporate bylaws are an internal document.
+The bylaws for a Delaware Corporation are an internal document.
 The state does not require you to file your bylaws with the Division of Corporations.

 Your Delaware corporate bylaws can include anything within the bounds of state law.
 At a minimum, most corporations will include information about: